Episode 8 – How to Write a Good Query Letter

 In this week’s episode, I talk about the basics of writing query letters and how to best pitch an agent your story.
 Plus, I also asked literary agent, Adria Goetz with Martin Literary her top tips for querying agents.
 If you’re ready to publish your children’s book, listen to today’s episode!

-Plus, to get the links to all the sources we talked about today and where to learn more about Adria, download the show notes:
+Plus, to get the links to all the sources we talked about today and where to learn more about Adria, download the query letter template here.

 And for more publishing tips, check out these other articles around the blog: